edodm85/DOT_Protocol_Specification/README.md

 ## 2. Version

-The second Byte is the protocol Version (now is 0x01).
+The second Byte is the protocol Version:
+* 0x01: first version

 <br>